 Saving on energy is a biggie, but a green host has better device disposal strategies, too.
 There will come a time when computers, servers and other electronics will need to be disposed of, and this often means releasing toxic substances in the process.
 A green host ensures proper disposal that minimizes the impact on the environment.
 The reality is that almost every element of tech equipment can be recycled in a green manner, but the web host has to prioritize it.

 Web hosts can identify devices with a renewable energy certificate as an easy means of reducing energy consumption.
 This certification, and others like it, is paramount.
 It lets web hosts purchase devices that are alternatively powered (hydroelectricity is popular), and some REC programs also partner with programs that plan data centers where new trees are planted, this is done to counteract the impact of data center construction.
 Another method is purchasing Energy Star servers and other hardware, which further reduces power consumption.

 With more and more websites going live each year, there is more demand for a way to host these websites.
 Electricity is vital.
 The majority of websites are hosted with electrically-powered equipment.
 Ultimately, this is a big demand on the planet.
-As one of the biggest energy hogs in the tech world, web hosts have to get greener—and clients need to demand it.
-Unfortunately, it’s really easy to claim you’re green since few people will actually check a host’s credentials.
+As one of the biggest energy hogs in the tech world, web hosts have to get greener, and clients should demand it.
+Unfortunately, it’s easy to claim you’re green since few people will actually check a host’s credentials.

 As a customer, look for a web host’s green-related certificates and cross check them.
 Review their policy with an eagle eye, since this is where they’ll highlight how they’re green (or not).
 Finally, ask about Energy Star approved servers.
 Going green is a fantastic way to do your part in conserving resources while enjoying quality web hosting, and it can also be a PR strategy for your company.